parthchawla/parthchawla.github.io/README.md

 <br><br>
 I am a Ph.D. candidate in Agricultural and Resource Economics at the University of California, Davis.
 My research focuses on economic development, firm productivity and resilience, machine learning, and migration.
 I also currently work as a Consultant with the World Bank’s East Asia and Pacific Chief Economist’s Office and have previously worked with the Poverty and Equity Global Practice.

+I am interested in the drivers of private sector development in developing countries, particularly how skills, trade, supply chain networks, and digital adoption influence firm productivity and resilience to shocks.
+My work applies advanced causal inference and machine learning methods to study these themes across a range of contexts.
+I am also interested in the effects of global migration in response to shocks driven by climate change, economic instability, and conflict, with a focus on impacts in both origin and destination countries.

 You can download my CV [here.](https://parthchawla.github.io/docs/ChawlaCV.pdf)

 ### Working Papers